mabenml/detection-rules/README.md

-# detection-rules
+# Detection Rules
-Sanitized Splunk correlation searches mapped to MITRE ATT&CK, with tuning notes and data source documentation.

-Each rule ships as a YAML envelope with inline SPL, a human-readable `README.md` covering data source requirements and response steps, and explicit tuning/false-positive guidance.
+A portfolio of production-tested Splunk correlation searches, sanitized for public sharing.
+Each detection includes MITRE ATT&CK mapping, data source requirements, and operational tuning notes drawn from real-world deployment experience.

+> **Note:** Index names, lookup references, field aliases, and environment-specific thresholds
+> have been generalized.
+Detections should be adapted to your data model and tested before
+> production deployment.

+## Structure

+Rules are organized by MITRE ATT&CK tactic.
+Each detection lives in its own directory containing a machine-readable `rule.yml` and a human-readable `README.md`.

+## Data Source Assumptions

+Unless otherwise noted, detections assume:
+- **Endpoint telemetry:** Sysmon v13+ with a standard configuration
+- **Field naming:** Splunk CIM-compliant field names
+- **Log sources:** Normalized to a common `endpoint` index

 ## Detection index